 The phrase “April showers bring May flowers” is a reminder the heavy rains of April brings delightful things – in this case, an abundance of flowers in May.
 For drivers, Spring driving conditions often mean wet driving conditions.

-Daylight savings time, warm weather, and spring fever signal it’s time to plan weekend road trips and vacations.
+Daylight savings time, warm weather, and spring fever signal time to plan weekend road trips and vacations.
 Before you hit the road, keep these tips in mind:

 - The U.S. Tire Manufacturers Association recommends checking your tire pressure and tread monthly and before long trips.

 - Use the vehicle manufacturer’s recommended pressure.
 Under-inflation wastes fuel and can damage tires.

 - Newer tires will have better tread and grip on the road, particularly on wet surfaces, which is essential to avoid hydroplaning situations.

 - Warmer temperatures mean more people are outside.
 Be prepared to stop at any moment.
 In the city, look ahead for pedestrians walking between parked cars.
 Share the road with bicycles, too.

 - The first drops of rain can cause the road to be slick.
 Even a small amount of precipitation can mix with oil or grease on paved surfaces and create unsafe conditions – slow down!

 - Avoid driving through large puddles, which affect the brakes, causing the vehicle to skid or hydroplane.
 It can also cause splashes, impacting other drivers’ vision, causing them to stop or swerve suddenly.
 If the car in front of you leaves tracks on the road, follow in those tracks.
 If not, slow down to reduce the risk of hydroplaning.

 - Allow extra distance between you and the vehicle in front of you.